bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 overlay network.
 Pods on the overlay network can then transparently communicate with each other like they were all plugged into the same switch.

+The VXLAN is a relatively new protocol, the VXLAN RFC ([RFC 7348](https://tools.ietf.org/html/rfc7348)) was published in August 2014.

 #### Calico

 Calico operates at layer 3 of the OSI layer, it uses the BGP protocol to share